This sleepy beach town is within a one-hour drive from San Francisco or San Jose.

 The Beach Train rides cost $29 for adults and $23 for children.5401 Graham Hill Road Felton, California 95018

-For avid hikers, Santa Cruz and surrounding area is a haven full of all kinds of trails.
-You can take an easy stroll along Cliff drive or along the San Lorenzo river or you can venture into one of the many Redwood parks further inland.
+For avid hikers, Santa Cruz and the surrounding area is a haven full of all kinds of trails.
+You can take an easy stroll along Cliff drive or along the San Lorenzo River, or you can venture into one of the many Redwood parks further inland.

 Here are some of the best hikes in the area:

 West Cliff Drive